ballerina-platform/ballerina-lang/CONTRIBUTING.md

 ## Propose changes to Ballerina

-Start the discussion on the changes you propose in the [Ballerina Slack channel](https://ballerina-platform.slack.com/).
+Start the discussion on the changes you propose in the [Ballerina Discord](https://discord.com/invite/wAJYFbMrG2).
 Once there is enough consensus around the proposal, you will likely be asked to file an issue on GitHub and label it as `Type/Proposal` to continue a detailed discussion there.